Center for Criminology and Public Policy Research

 Research Brought to Life

-A branch of the College of Criminology and Criminal Justice, the FSU Center for Criminology and Public Policy Research expands the influence of scholarship in the public policy arena and promotes evidence-based policy-making and practice at the state and national levels.
-The Center’s primary goal is to support data collection and research initiatives with application to crime and justice policy that promotes social justice.
-It works to achieve the following objectives:
+The Florida State University College of Criminology and Criminal Justice’s Center for Criminology and Public Policy Research (the Center) expands the influence of scholarship in the public policy arena.
+The Center promotes the use of evidence-based criminological research in policy and practice at the local, state, and national levels.
+The Center’s primary goal is to support data collection and research initiatives with application to crime and justice policy to promote social justice.
+The Center pursues these goals through the following research institutes: